primer/view_components/docs/content/statuses.md

 We expect many components to move from alpha to beta and from beta to stable soon.
 Watch for releases in the [repo](https://github.com/primer/view_components).

-You can also see the status of all Primer ViewComponents on [this project board](https://github.com/primer/view_components/projects/3).
+You can also see the status of all Primer ViewComponents at once on [this project board](https://github.com/primer/view_components/projects/3).

 ## Criteria for changing component status